daniel-caylent/ark-gl/README.md

 pytest tests
 ```

-For gathering code coverage metrics, the following commands should be executed:
+For gathering code coverage metrics, the following command should be executed:
 ```
-pytest --cov=app tests

-pytest --cov=infrastructure tests
+pytest --cov=app --cov=infrastructure tests/
 ```